Getting Started with Pipelines

 Create and run a Pipeline

-A Pipeline defines an ordered series of Tasks arranged in a specific execution order as part of your CI/CD workflow.
+A Pipeline defines an ordered series of Tasks arranged in a specific execution order as part of the CI/CD workflow.

 Create a new file named